ionic-team/ionic-framework/README.md

 #### Test it out!

 - Run `gulp watch` to build, serve, and watch Ionic & playground
 - Run `gulp karma-watch` while gulp watch is running to watch tests.
-Unit tests run on compiled files in dist.
-- All test files must be suffixed with `_spec.js`.
+- All test files must be suffixed with `.spec.js`.
+Don't put a test as a sibling of a normal file, or import will decide the `.spec.js`is the same as the `.js`.

 #### Building & Running